tseiman/LoupedeckAtemControlerPlugin/README.md

 # LoupedeckAtemControlerPlugin
-A plugin for Loupedeck (CT) whcih connects directly to a Blackmagic ATEM Mini (Pro, Iso, ...) and is inteded to run some basic operations.
+A plugin for Loupedeck (CT) whcih connects directly to a Blackmagic ATEM Mini (Pro, Iso, ...) and is inteded to run some basic operations:

+- Set Still Image
+- execute Macro

 ## Build
+This is a visual studio project and can be build with it.
-TBD
+Packing the plugin: TBD

+## Installation
+currently the packing doesn't work - I'm copying the entire folder /bin/Debug/* folder to `/Users/USERNAME/Library/Application Support/Logi/LogiPluginService/Plugins/LoupedeckAtemControlerPlugin/mac/` The content of `metadata` folder has to go to `/Users/USERNAME/Library/Application Support/Logi/LogiPluginService/Plugins/LoupedeckAtemControlerPlugin/metadata/`

 ## Configuration
-TBD
+TBD (to be implemented)